viklund/courses/rnaseq/labs/isoform-denovo.md

 Now that the reads have been assembled into contigs you can map them back onto the human genome sequence to see how they were assembled.
 Note that in non-model organism this is not possible.
-If you would like to asses the assembly of transcripts without a reference genome Trinity has a downstream analysis pipeline that is worth following `Trinotate
-<http://trinotate.github.io/>`_ .
-This is not something we will
-do in this course but if you have time over feel free to try it out.
+If you would like to asses the assembly of transcripts without a reference genome, Trinity has a downstream analysis pipeline that is worth following: [Trinotate](http://trinotate.github.io/).
+This is not something we will do in this course but if you have time over feel free to try it out.

 Start with mapping the trinity assembled transcripts to the human genome using STAR.
-Convert them to bam format, sort and index them using samtools
+Convert them to bam format, sort and index them using samtools:

 	mkdir STARtrinityMapping